OlivierSohn/hamazed/BACKLOG.md

-Maybe for big worlds, interleaving / rotating is not usefull because random matrices produce more randomness than interleavings or rotations and the cost of generating random matrices becomes negligible vs. the cost of graph analysis, so generating only random matrices becomes a competitive strategy again.
+Maybe for big worlds, interleaving / rotating is not usefull because random matrices produce more randomness than interleavings or rotations and the cost of generating random matrices becomes negligible vs. the cost of graph creation and analysis, so generating only random matrices becomes a competitive strategy again.
 The ratio "time to analyze a matrix vs time to generate a random matrix" could be key in determining the strategy to use.